Microswimmers learning chemotaxis with genetic algorithms: Discussion

-The run-and-tumble behavior in our system is an emergent behavior which sustains in the absence of a chemical field (as observed, for example, for swimming bacteria) without explicitly challenging the microswimmer to exploit search strategies in the absence of a field during training.
+The run-and-\az{reverse} behavior in our system is an emergent feature which sustains in the absence of a chemical field (as observed, for example, for swimming bacteria) without explicitly challenging the microswimmer to exploit search strategies in the absence of a field during training.
 From an evolutionary point of view it makes sense that bacteria have \textit{learned} this behavior in complex chemical environments.
-We also find that individual microswimmers performing run-and-tumble motion may show a small bias to the left or to the right even in the absence of a field due to the stochastic nature of the genetic optimization.
+We also find that individual microswimmers performing run-and-\az{reverse} motion may show a small bias to the left or to the right even in the absence of a field due to the stochastic nature of the genetic optimization \az{(see also SI Appendix Figs.~S14 and S21)}.

 The question how single cells make decisions which affect their motion in their environment is an active field of research \cite{Balazsi2011,Bowsher2014,Tang2018,Tripathi2020}.
-For example, bacteria, protists, plants and fungi make decisions without using neurons but rather employ a complex chemotactic signaling network \cite{Reid2015}.
+For example, bacteria, protists, plants, and fungi make decisions without using neurons but rather employ a complex chemotactic signaling network \cite{Reid2015}.
 On the other hand, small multicellular organisms such as the worm \textit{C.~elegans} use only a small number of neurons in order to move and perform chemotaxis \cite{Jarrell2012,Itskovits2018}.
 Our approach therefore offers new tools in order to investigate possible architectures, functionalities and the necessary level of complexity of sensing and motor neurons coupled to muscle movement \textit{in-silico} by evolutionary developed ANNs.
 In the future our work can be extended to more specific microswimmers moving in two or three dimensions, in order to extract the necessary complexity of the decision making machinery used for chemotaxis, mechanosensing, or even more complex behavioral responses such as reproduction.